 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that put the most emphasis the areas where you stand out.
+Each college has a different way of determining which factors are given the most weight in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.

 |Academic GPA||Very Important|

 |Class Rank||Very Important|